circuithub/rel8/docs/cookbook.rst

 To understand what this means, we'll consider a small example query for blog posts.
 We want our query to return:

-1. The latest 5 blog posts.
+1. The latest 5 blog posts that have at least one tag each.
 2. For each blog post, all tags.
-3. For each blog post, the latest 3 comments.
+3. For each blog post, the latest 3 comments if they exist.

 In Rel8, we can write this query as::

   latestBlogPosts = do
     post <- each postSchema

-    tags <- aggregate do
+    -- Returns a `NonEmptyTable a` which ends up as a `Data.List.NonEmpty a` after the query is run tags <- some $ do
       tag <- each tagSchema
       where_ (tagPostId tag ==. postId post)
-      return (listAgg (tagName tag))
+      return (tagName tag)

-    latestComments <-
+    -- Returns a `ListTable a` which ends up as a `[a]` after the query is run latestComments <-
       many $
       limit 3 $
       orderBy (commentCreatedAt >$< desc) do
         comment <- each commentSchema
         where_ (commentPostId comment ==. postId post)